stefan-hoeck/idris2-pack/README.md

 `$HOME/.pack/user/`, you can specify the package collection to use for a project as well as define additional local dependencies and even override global package settings.
-Local settings take precedence over global once.
+Local settings take precedence over global ones.
 Pack will look for local `pack.toml` files in all parent directories of the current working directory (including the current working directory itself) and will stop at the first one it finds.